dariospace/mac-dev-setup-zen/README.md

 4. I use Github so future me, follow the github steps to add the SSH key [here](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent):

+    For future reference.
+Example config file for git in examples/gitconfig For future reference.
+Example config file for ssh in examples/config

 ## Node.js
 Installing Node globally is a *bad practice*.
 You should install Node using nvm (Node Version Manager) or another version manager. nvm allows you to easily switch between Node versions, which is essential when you work in different projects.
 I will install it using Homebrew.